Campus Program Extension Options

 If a student would like to extend the program, they must speak to a program administrator so that correct tuition is charged and registration limits are set.
 Students should also note that tuition increases occur each year in May for the following academic year, so later semesters will be more expensive.

 The curriculum below shows how a student starting in the fall may extend the program to three semesters.
-Note that students taking fewer than 4 courses in a semester may request payment per unit.
-Engineering Management courses are typically 3 units.
-See Tuition information.

 |Fall Semester 1||Spring Semester||Summer||Fall Semester 2|